 (Novice-H to Inter-L)

 Spanish 2 continues to introduce students to Spanish language and culture.
-During this course, the students will continue to develop speaking, writing, reading, and listening skills in Spanish that expand on topics beyond the everyday life of the student into the real world.
+During this course, the students will continue to develop speaking, writing, reading, and listening skills in Spanish that expand on topics beyond the student's everyday life into the real world.
 The students will use Spanish in the context of interpersonal, interpretive, and presentational communication modes.
 The students will use culturally appropriate responses and practices.
 Students in this course are expected to reach a proficiency level of Intermediate Low.
-This course is conducted in Spanish a significant amount of time.
+This course is conducted in Spanish for a significant amount of time.

 18452021